CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 ## Install Application Servers and Load Balancer Server

-1. Choose one of the Application servers to be used for installation, and copy the following artefacts to a folder on it (the version numbers may differ):
+1. Choose one of the Application Servers to be used for installation, and copy the following artefacts to a folder on it (the version numbers may differ):
    * Cortex Evolution - Innovation 2022.5 - Block Packages.zip
    * Cortex Evolution - Innovation 2022.5 - HA Services.zip
    * Cortex Evolution - Innovation 2022.5 - Installation Scripts.zip